|PO Box 9021,

 and some others, including: Tussock, Owlet, Nolid, Tiger, Wasp, & Lichen Moths.

 (photo by Howard Eskin)

-BUTTERFLIES OF EASTERN NORTH AMERICA
+BUTTERFLIES in: EASTERN NORTH AMERICA ARIZONA TEXAS

-DRAGONFLIES & DAMSELFLIES OF EASTERN NORTH AMERICA
+DRAGONFLIES and DAMSELFLIES in: EASTERN NORTH AMERICA

 There is now a field guide to moths that is truly excellent.
 It is the "Peterson Field Guide to Moths of Northeastern North America", by David Beadle & Seabrooke Leckie, published in 2012.